 Kathmandu – Following the conclusion of the ICC Board meetings in Dubai today, Nepal and Zimbabwe have been readmitted as ICC Members.

-However, Nepal were reinstated as ICC members, but on a conditional basis.
-The governing council suspended Cricket Association of Nepal (CAN) in April 2016 for breach of the ICC’s regulations which prohibit government interference and require free and fair elections.
+However, Nepal were reinstated as an ICC member, but on a conditional basis.
+The governing council suspended the Cricket Association of Nepal (CAN) in April 2016 for breach of the ICC’s regulations which prohibit government interference and require free and fair elections.

 Following the central election of a 17-member working Committee and the successfully conducted Annual general meeting of CAN, earlier this month, the ICC readmitted the Cricket Association of Nepal.

 “Given the progress made in Nepal, a transition plan will now be developed for the Cricket Association of Nepal to support full compliance with Associate Membership criteria, which will also involve controlled funding,” ICC Chairman Shasank Manohar said in an ICC statement.